 There is no variability in the dimensions of the content.

 Thumbnails must be displayed at full-width for them to be meaningful.

-The content's metadata helps users differentiate between content (e.g. videos displaying their title and publish date).
+The content's metadata helps users differentiate between content (for example, videos displaying their title and publish date).

-The content's thumbnail is not an exact match for how it appears in the design (e.g. videos, maps, forms, etc).
+The content's thumbnail is not an exact match for how it appears in the design (for example, videos, maps, forms, etc).